Tag: KZN

 A Rolling Selfie

 I saw the above pic on the internets and it reminded me of an incident after a river outing.
-It’s apparently of an old fella who rolled and his wife is still inside, but they’re getting a picture already.
-I can believe that these days, everyone has a camera in their pocket, but my story was back in the eighties BCE, Before the Cellphone Era.
+It’s apparently of an old fella who rolled his car onto its side.
+His wife is still inside, but they’re getting a picture of the disaster already, after which they’ll rescue the vrou.
+I can believe taking a pic like that these days, as everyone has a camera in their pocket, but my story was back in the early eighties BCE, Before the Cellphone Era.

-We’d paddled to Josephine’s bridge and me and Bernie (I think it was) were on our way out of the valley when we rounded Dead Man’s Corner and saw a car on its roof with the wheels still spinning.
-We skidded to a halt, hopped out and ran over, ready to rescue and get the car back on its wheels before all the oil ran out (or that’s what I was thinking – dunno if that actually happens?) or before another car zoomed into it.
+We’d paddled from Hella Hella to Josephine’s bridge and me and Bernie were on our way out of the valley when we rounded Dead Man’s Corner and saw a car on its roof with the wheels still spinning.
+We skidded to a halt, hopped out and ran over, ready to rescue and get the car back on its wheels before all the oil ran out (or that’s what I was thinking) or before another car zoomed up and bashed into it.

 We shouted “You OK?” and a young guy said “Fine!” and started crawling out on his tummy out of the drivers seat window.
 As we grabbed the car and started to heave he said “WAIT!” grabbed his camera and took a picture of the upside down car.
 “One for the album!” he said, grinning.